Free digital copy

 One trend that may vanish in the post-Covid world, however, is the big weekly shop.
 Once consumers feel safe enough to visit the shops more often, this will bring a return of the ‘top-up’ shop started.
 Data from Kantar in October showed that consumer habits were settling at a new baseline, with the trend for bigger, less frequent shops set to stay.
 But the return of this familiar consumer behaviour brings opportunities for indies.
 “This return to top-up shopping and a growth in confidence to ‘shop around’ is an opportunity for specialist retailers, especially as provenance and supporting local businesses is a shopper priority, which once again, has been driven by the pandemic.”

-As retailers approach the end of lockdown and Covid-19 restrictions, retailers should focus on building loyalty with existing customers and attracting new customers by positioning themselves as a new shopping destination.
+As retailers approach the end of lockdown and the Covid-19 crisis, retailers should focus on building loyalty with existing customers and attracting new customers by positioning themselves as a new shopping destination.
 “We see opportunities to attract people to shop in-person at specialist retailers to hand-pick items to supplement their regular online grocery shopping.
 This is particularly appealing to those shoppers who are looking to focus more on quality when purchasing food and groceries.
 For some shoppers, there is an emphasis on food shopping becoming an experience to enjoy, given the current restrictions relating to social life.”

-Speciality Food has documented the rise of the health shopper over the course of the pandemic, but it’s important to note that this trend will stay relevant in a post-Covid world.
+Speciality Food has documented the rise of the health shopper over the course of the Covid-19 crisis, but it’s important to note that this trend will stay relevant in a post-pandemic world.